Earn $350 with two new eligible registered plans.*

 Get help from an advisor

-While a retirement savings calculator is a good place to start imagining your future nest egg, Ferreira recommends that you get help from an advisor from your bank when it comes to financial planning for retirement.
+While a retirement savings calculator is a good place to start imagining your future nest egg, speaking with an advisor from your bank is always a good idea when it comes to financial planning for retirement.
+An advisor will work with you to create a personalized financial plan to help you achieve your ideal retirement.

 Ready to get your finances on track for your future?
 Come in and speak to a Scotia advisor today